tinybirdco/logs-explorer-template/README.md

 )
 ```

-Check the [examples](./examples) folder for some examples of how to do this with different languages.
+Check the [examples](./examples) folder for some examples of how to do this with different languages and `logs` schema.

 ## Deployment